OpenSIR: Open-Ended Self-Improving Reasoner: Related Work

 \section{Related Work}

 \paragraph{Self-play.} Self-play achieved superhuman performance in games without human data, from AlphaGo~\citep{silver_mastering_2016,silver_mastering_2017-1}, StarCraft II~\citep{vinyals_grandmaster_2019}, Poker~\citep{brown_superhuman_2019}, DotA~\citep{openai_dota_2019}, and Diplomacy~\citep{meta_fundamental_ai_research_diplomacy_team_fair_human-level_2022}. \citet{baker_emergent_2019} show that agents can discover complex strategies with self-play, suggesting it is a promising avenue for continuous open-ended learning.
 Recent works apply self-play to LLM reasoning: Absolute Zero \citep{zhao_absolute_2025} and Spiral~\citep{liu_spiral_2025} rely on external verifiers or game rules that limit their use beyond specific domains.
-R-Zero~\citep{huang_r-zero_2025} attempts verifier-free self-play but uses only repetition penalties without a mechanism to encourage exploration, constraining open-ended learning.
+R-Zero~\citep{huang_r-zero_2025} attempts verifier-free self-play using repetition penalties rather than explicit exploration incentives; our topic analysis suggests this leads to narrower coverage than {\method}, constraining open-ended learning.
 In contrast, {\method} generates and solves problems without external supervision while actively promoting diversity to enable continuous discovery of novel mathematical concepts.

 \paragraph{Reinforcement Learning with Verifiable Feedback (RLVF).} RLVF drives recent advances in LLM reasoning \citep{openai_learning_2024,openai_introducing_2025,deepseek-ai_deepseek-r1_2025} but requires extensive human-annotated data for verifiable reward signals \citep{zeng_simplerl-zoo_2025}, creating scalability bottleneck and potentially limiting performance to human-level.
 Recent works show that moderate-difficulty training samples provide optimal learning signals \citep{zheng_act_2025,sun_improving_2025}, while diverse problem types enhance mathematical reasoning \citep{akter_nemotron-crossthink_2025,chen_acereason-nemotron_2025}.
 These insights directly motivate {\method} to optimise for appropriate difficulty calibration and diversity-driven exploration, enable models to learn math reasoning open-endedly without human supervision.